 We have a whole section on the chemicals right for cleaning up this mess.
 But before we venture there, let’s cover what you shouldn’t use:

 - Bleach is for disinfecting.
-Expecting it to magically get rid of dog pee smell brings you zilch.
+Expecting it to get rid of dog pee smell magically gets you nothing.
 What’s more, bleach is harmful when breathed in — not just for you but also for your pets.
-Wiping leather or wood surfaces with it only ruins them.
+Wiping leather or wood surfaces with bleach can ruin them.
 In other words, NO BLEACH!

 So, those two commonly-used chemicals are out.
 Then what do you do?
 You begin by finding the source of that offending aroma.